tensorflow/tensorboard/tensorboard/plugins/interactive_inference/DEVELOPMENT.md

                     uploaded = files.upload()
                     ```
                 2. In a notebook cell, to install the uploaded pip package, run `!pip install <nameOfPackage.whl>`
-    - For TensorBoard use, run tensorboard with any logdir (as WIT does not rely on logdir)
+    - For TensorBoard use, run tensorboard with any logdir (as WIT does not rely on logdir).
       `bazel run tensorboard -- --logdir /tmp`
-        1. WIT needs a served model to query, so serve your trained model through the TF serving docker container
+        1. WIT needs a served model to query, so serve your trained model through the TF serving docker container.
            `sudo docker run -p 8500:8500 --mount type=bind,source=<pathToSavedModel>,target=/models/my_model/ -e MODEL_NAME=my_model -t tensorflow/serving`
-            - When developing model comparison, serve multiple models at once using the [proper config](#multipleModels)
+            - When developing model comparison, serve multiple models at once using the proper config as seen in the appendix.
                 `sudo docker run -p 8500:8500 --mount type=bind,source=<pathToSavedModel1>,target=/models/my_model1 -e When you want to shutdown the served model, find the container ID and stop the container.MODEL_NAME=my_model_1 --mount type=bind,source=<pathToSavedModel2>,target=/models/my_model_2 -e MODEL_NAME=my_model_2 When you want to shutdown the served model, find the container ID and stop the container.--mount type=bind,source=<pathToConfigFile>,target=/models/models.config -t tensorflow/serving --model_config_file="/models/models.config"`
         2. Navigate to the WIT tab in TensorBoard and set-up WIT (`http://localhost:6006/#whatif&inferenceAddress=localhost%3A8500&modelName=my_model`).
            The inferenceAddress and modelName settings point to the model you served in the previous step.
 Set all other appropriate options and click “accept”.
         3. When you want to shutdown the served model, find the container ID and stop the container.
             ```
             sudo docker container ls